Holes (novel)

-Holes is a 1998 young adult novel written by Louis Sachar and first published by Farrar, Straus and Giroux.
+Holes is a 1998 middle grade novel written by Louis Sachar and first published by Farrar, Straus and Giroux.
 The book centers on Stanley Yelnats IV, a young boy who is sent to Camp Green Lake, a correctional boot camp in a desert in Texas, after being wrongfully convicted of theft.
 The plot explores the history of the area and how the actions of several characters in the past have affected Stanley's life in the present.
 These interconnecting stories touch on themes such as labor, boyhood and masculinity, friendship, meaning of names, illiteracy, elements of fairy tales, and racism.

 The book was both a critical and commercial success.
 Much of the praise for the book has centered around its complex plot, interesting characters, and representation of people of color and incarcerated youth.
 It won the 1998 US National Book Award for Young People's Literature and the 1999 Newbery Medal for the year's "most distinguished contribution to American literature for children".
 In 2012 it was ranked number six among all-time children's novels in a survey published by School Library Journal.

 Holes was adapted by Walt Disney Pictures as a feature film of the same name released in 2003.
 The film received generally positive reviews from critics, was commercially successful, and was released in conjunction with the book companion Stanley Yelnats' Survival Guide to Camp Green Lake.
 A spin-off sequel to Holes entitled Small Steps was published in 2006 and centers on one of the secondary characters in the novel, Theodore "Armpit" Johnson.
-A female-led television adaptation of Holes is in development for Disney+.

 Background

 Holes is one of 42 books written by Louis Sachar, most of which are classified as children's literature.
-The novel is categorized as young adult literature but has also been labeled as realistic fiction, a tall tale, a folk tale, a fairy tale, a children's story, a postmodern novel, detective fiction, and a historical legend.
+The novel is categorized as middle grade literature but has also been labeled as young adult literature, realistic fiction, a tall tale, a folk tale, a fairy tale, a children's story, a postmodern novel, detective fiction, and a historical legend.
 Holes is considered an outlier of all Sachar's published books, for its complex plot, character development, and elements of teen angst and mystery.
 Sachar says he "never intended to write a grim story" and instead "wanted it to be fun and adventurous".
-The narrative of Holes is generally linear but also resembles multi-spatial and multidirectional narratives, similar to features of postmodernism literature.
+The narrative of Holes is generally linear but also resembles multi-spatial and multidirectional narratives, similar to features of postmodern literature.
 Holes was inspired by Sachar's dislike for the heat in Austin, Texas, the home state of his family.